 However, if there's one question we keep getting on a regular basis, it's, "How long until our Google Ads becomes profitable." and, "Can you speed up that process at all?"

 The short answer is that it takes roughly 3 months for your campaign to mature and then another 4 - 12 months to developed, fully optimized and strong.
-This isn't without effort of course, it takes constant care to fully optimize an account and see a significant return on investment.
+However, many Google Adwords campaigns could see profitability in about 3 months.

 Understanding how long it takes for Google Ads to become profitable is essential for setting realistic goals so you can plan your ad budget accordingly.